OR WAIT 15 SECS

 However, pharmacy organizations are still wary of the FDA’s interpretation of the DQSA.
 In a statement to Drug Topics, the International Academy of Compounding Pharmacists (IACP) said that the FDA was overstepping Congress’s intent.
 According to the IACP, statements made during the passage of the bill “made clear that office-use compounding was to be left to state law and that the memorandum of understanding found within section 503A was not to include dispensing.”

-In an FDA listening session, APhA made it clear that it also has problems with the FDA’s current implementation of the DQSA.
+, APhA made it clear that it also has problems with the FDA’s current implementation of the DQSA.
 APhA said that it has received multiple reports of 503A pharmacies undergoing the same rigorous inspection requirements as 503B facilities.
 Those 503A facilities are cited for failing to meet 503B good manufacturing practices.
 Neither IACP nor APhA were willing to specifically comment on Gottlieb’s recent comments without reading a draft of proposed guidelines.
 However, IACP stressed that it or “other pharmacy industry stakeholders have not been asked by FDA to provide input on this guidance.”

 Unrelated to Gottlieb’s comments or possible FDA actions, IACP noted that it supports H.R.
 2871, the Preserving Patient Access to Compounded Medications Act of 2017.
 According to IACP, “H.R.
 2871 will help clarify the DQSA in a way that will better align the statute with congressional intent.
 Congress has been clear; IACP wants the FDA to implement DQSA pursuant to Congressional intent as outlined in legislation and other efforts.”